 8. Drive (2011)

-Drive follows an unnamed stunt driver (Ryan Gosling) who doubles as a getaway driver.
-When he falls for his neighbor Irene (Carey Mulligan), he must also deal with her husband (Oscar Isaac) who got him involved in a heist gone wrong.
+Drive follows an unnamed stunt driver (played by Ryan Gosling) who doubles as a getaway driver.
+When he falls for his neighbor Irene (played by Carey Mulligan), he must also deal with her husband (played by Oscar Isaac) who got him involved in a heist gone wrong.

 Dutch filmmaker Nicolas Winding Refn is conscious of the grit and violence in the most unexpected scenes but executes with style, and Gosling made the role his own as he leads us through the neon streets and neo-noir thrills of Los Angeles.